Thank you for agreeing to review a paper submitted to SRHM for publication.

 - If you cannot do the review, suggest at least one other knowledgeable reviewer to approach, with their e-mail address.

-- Submit your recommendation and review within three weeks of accepting to do the review, unless otherwise agreed.
-The exact date will be in the invitation to review you receive.
+- Submit your recommendation and review in a timely way.
+The exact date your review is due will be in the invitation to review.
 Reviewers are all busy people, but we hope you can respond in the time agreed once you have received the paper.
 We will send you reminders to help you.

 We very much appreciate your support.
-Your name will be included in the list of reviewers in the next journal issue.
+Your name will be included in the list of reviewers in the next journal issue unless you indicate otherwise.

 In case of any queries, please contact: email@example.com